-- Bodycote's presence in 26 countries in a wide variety of end-markets acts as a natural hedge to neutralise localised economic volatility.
+- Bodycote's presence in 24 countries across a wide variety of end-markets acts as a natural hedge to neutralise localised economic volatility.

 - There is some flexibility in the cost base e.g. by ensuring that a proportion of the workforce is employed on temporary contracts.

 - Changes in customer demand on a local or a Group-wide level are responded to quickly.

 Bodycote benefits from many long-term relationships with key customers and the damage to, or loss of, any of these relationships would be detrimental to the Group.

 |The loss of a key customer could adversely affect the Group's financial results and the viability of one or more of Bodycote's facilities.|